NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ### Fixed:

+♦ The frame navigation using keyboard arrows and home/end buttons was not working.
+♦ If you loaded two editors with a project, the frame list of the first one was being overwritten.
 ♦ The keyboard navigation of the screen recorder (newer or older variants) was out of order (@pawlos).
 ♦ Some shortcut key were not working for the screen recorder actions (@pawlos).
 ♦ Disabled Gifski on x86, since it's unsupported (@MaledongGit).
 ♦ Added progress info when processing frames at start and made it possible to cancel during a task (@pawlos).
 ♦ The option to cancel a frame altering process was not appearing if the editor already loaded something before.

 ### Known Bugs: